Q: How do you copy and paste on a Mac computer?

 As you can see, it is pretty easy to learn how to copy and paste on Mac.
 Sadly, there are times when users face some setbacks with this feature.
-It has been noticed that these issues are related to a system’s clipboard.
-Ideally, a clipboard is where data is stored on a temporary basis after when we copy a file till we paste it to the target location.
-Therefore, if you want to fix the copy paste feature on Mac, then consider following these simple suggestions:
+It has been noticed that these issues are related to a system's clipboard.
+Ideally, a clipboard is where data is stored temporarily after when we copy a file till we paste it to the target location.
+Therefore, if you want to fix the copy-paste feature on Mac, then consider following these simple suggestions:

 If the copy-paste feature on your Mac won't work even after restarting it, then you can consider force quitting it instead.
 This will reset the clipboard on your system and would fix it, most likely.

 If you are familiar with the Terminal app on Mac, then you can also take its assistance to force quit the clipboard.
 To do this, you can use the "killall" command on Terminal.
 Firstly, launch Terminal by visiting Applications > Utilities (as an administrator).
 After that, type the "killall pboard" command and press the return key.
 Once clipboard has been forcefully closed, you can try to copy and paste something again.

 Consider clipboard as a temporary space on Mac which stores what has been recently copied on the system.
 In this way, you can move your files or data from one source to another without losing it in the process.
 Though, there are times when users wish to access the clipboard history to recover the data they have previously copied on it.

 To access what is recently available on clipboard, just go to Mac's main menu > Edit > Show Clipboard.
 This will display what was copied the last time on your system (the presently available content).